10 (mixtape)

 10 (alternatively Ten, sometimes Hitler Wears Hermes 10) is the fourteenth mixtape by American rapper Westside Gunn.
 Released October 28, 2022, through Griselda Records and Empire Distribution, it received positive reviews from critics.
 It contains guest appearances from Armani Caesar, ASAP Rocky, Benny the Butcher, Black Star, Busta Rhymes, Conway the Machine, DJ Drama, Doe Boy, Ghostface Killah, Jay Worthy, Raekwon, Robby Takac, Rome Streetz, Run the Jewels and Stove God Cooks, among others.

 Background

-Despite having the series' naming removed, 10 is the tenth installment in Westside Gunn's Hitler Wears Hermes mixtape series.
+Despite having the series' moniker removed, 10 is the tenth installment in Westside Gunn's Hitler Wears Hermes mixtape series.
 It was reputedly the final installment in the series, but was later followed by 11—an EP—in 2024, and 12 in 2025.
 Gunn posted the album's cover art on his Instagram on October 24, 2022, announcing an October 28 release.
 On January 20, 2023, Gunn began his God Is Love Tour—his first international tour, which is named for the song on the album.

-The cover depicts Eastside Flip—a wheelchair-bound cocaine-dependent homeless friend of Gunn from Buffalo, New York, who freestyles—wearing $500,000 of diamond jewelry, including a bracelet, wristwatch and MF Doom chain, inside a bodega.
-Flip also appears in the music video for "Super Kick Party", which he dances in.
+The cover depicts Eastside Flip (died September 3, 2026; aged 36)—a wheelchair-using cocaine-dependent homeless friend of Gunn from Buffalo, New York, who often freestyled—wearing $500,000 of diamond jewelry, including a bracelet, wristwatch and MF Doom chain, inside a bodega.
+Flip also appeared in the music video for "Super Kick Party", which he dances in.